scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 10 minutes, requires a free hand

-Black tendrils erupt from your hand to bind a target you can see.
-The target must make a Dexterity save against your spellcasting.
-On fail, the target is grappled, or restrained on a critical.
-The Tendrils require a free hand to grasp, or else the target is freed.
-On each of your move and sprint actions you may pull or slide the grappled target 1 tile.
-On their turn the grappled creature can spend 5 AP attempting to break free, making a Strength save against your casting.
-Any ability or effect that would cause them to move more than 5 tiles away from you uses your spellcasting roll for the save instead of the normal roll.
-If the target moves more than 5 tiles away from you the tendrils break and the spell ends.
+Black tendrils erupt from your hand to bind a creature in range you can see.
+Make a spellcasting roll against the creatures strength or dexterity save.
+On success the creature is grappled, or restrained on a critical.
+The Tendrils require a free hand to grasp, or else the creature is freed.
+On each of your move and sprint actions you may move the grappled target 1 tile.
+On their turn the creature can spend 5 AP to make a strength save against your spellcasting roll, freeing themselves on success.
+If the creature moves more than 5 tiles away from you the tendrils break and the spell ends.

 Add an enhanced die for every level above 1st.